zuricode/messaging-program/README.md

 - Send messages!
 - When a client is bored, type "exit" and they will be disconnected.

-DISCLAIMER - Unfortunately, I couldn't make an unlimited amount of clients because of threading issues that are beyond me at the moment.
-When attempting to do so, each newly connected client would disconnected previously connected ones.
-As a workaround, I have activated a set amount of client threads (4) which stop anyone from being disconnected.
-This is a work in progress and will fix this soon.

 To-Do List:
-- URGENT BUG: Notify connecting client when the server cannot currently accept any more new clients.
-At present, client thinks they are connected.
-- Enable an unlimited amount of clients that exist on their own unique thread.

 - Enabling unique font colours to easy differentiate between the server and each client
 - Condense the timestamp on every message to be prettier